maniospas/sigmastar/README.md

 # Σ*

-Σ* or *sigmastar* is an esoteric language where primitives are denoted by single characters, thus making strustural types be comprised by a number of letters equal to their size.
+Σ* or *sigmastar* is an esoteric language where primitives are denoted by single characters, thus making structural types consist of a number of letters equal to their size.
 The language interoperates with Python, being able to call its modules and be imported as a module.